nestordemeure/breviarium/data/english.md

 If invited to dine with inferiors, accept, find no fault in anything, surpass them all in civility while preserving your dignity, and at least be liberal in your words.
 Take care not to take or appropriate anything of theirs against their will.

 Frequently show compassion, console, and bestow favors in stages.

 Despise nothing, but rather praise.

-If you must contradict, do not accuse them of imprudence or ignorance.
-After praising their reasoning and good intentions, point out the disadvantages and costs that would follow.
+If you must contradict, do not accuse them of imprudence or ignorance, but rather, having praised their reasoning and good intentions, point out the disadvantages and costs that would follow.

 Always show yourself a champion of the people's freedoms.

 Observe the friend whose favor you wish to gain - is he given to arms or to learning, to clemency or to ferocity?

-Rarely act as an intercessor, for whatever is done for others on your account is taken from you, and your favor with the ruler will not remain intact.
+Rarely act as an intercessor, for whatever is done for others on your account is taken from you, and your favor will not remain intact.
 Keep the ruler wholly for yourself.

 Reveal no one's secrets to another, for you will then be of little worth to him.

 If he commands you to commit a crime, delay, and think of a way to excuse yourself.
 Feign illness, stolen horses, etc.

-First win over the servants of one whose friendship you seek, even bribing them with gold if necessary - they will draw over their master.
+First win over the servants of one whose friendship you seek, even bribing them with gold if necessary; they will draw over their master as well.

-However far you advance in his favor, act as if you were still seeking it through a thousand kindnesses.
-For favor, once acquired, wishes to be maintained so as not to be lost; it requires attentions.
+However far you advance in his favor, treat it no differently than if you were still seeking it through a thousand kindnesses: for favor, once acquired, wishes to be maintained so as not to be lost; indeed, it requires to be nourished by attentions.

 ### Knowing Who is Someone's Friend

 Praise someone; if the other person remains silent, they will not be a friend.
 You can also tell that they are not a friend if they divert the conversation elsewhere, speak halfheartedly or reluctantly, diminish the praise, claim the story is inconsistent, or attribute part of the praise to others.
 Moreover, if they are aware of a praiseworthy deed but fail to add anything to what you say that could enhance it, they are not a true friend.

 Additionally, if they dismiss it as a chance occurrence, attribute it to God's extraordinary providence, claim that others have accomplished equal or greater feats, or suggest that it was achieved through the counsel of another, they are not a genuine friend.

 Forge letters in a friend's name to him, in which you ask for something to be entrusted - his disposition, favorable or otherwise, will be evident.